-Diane Tilstra: WAE Advancement Chair, Development consultant Diane Tilstra is a "re-fired" community volunteer/activist with a strong fundraising background.
-In her early career, she started an advocacy non-profit for victims of sexual assault in eastern Washington.
+Former Board President and Advancement Chair, Development consultant Diane is a "re-fired" community volunteer and activist with a strong fundraising background.
+In her early career, she started an advocacy non-profit for victims of sexual assault in Eastern Washington.
 She is dedicated to supporting Washington Trafficking Prevention to fund capacity and programs by giving her time and contributions to eradicate the suffering caused by human trafficking.

 Kerri was the previous Executive Director of Washington Trafficking Prevention but now serves Communities in Schools of Lakewood as their Executive Director.
 She holds a Master of Science degree in Social Work and Social Enterprise Administration from Columbia University and has served various leadership roles in community-based non-profits in Pierce County.

 Rose currently serves as WTP's Board Secretary.
 While a student at Concord Law, Rose's passion for justice grew during her two-year Human Trafficking Policy Research internship at the Washington State Attorney's General's Office.
 After graduation, Rose's commitment to ending human trafficking was further demonstrated when she co-founded Washington Trafficking Prevention in 2010 (at the time named Washington Engage).
 She has been a leader in Washington, and helped build social and legal frameworks to prevent and deter exploitation through legislation and policy.

 Today, Rose not only serves on WTP's board of directors, but is a coalition leader at Thurston County Coalition Against Trafficking.
 Her continued leadership inspires the involvement of community members.
 She still works to ensure enforcement of Washington State's strong human trafficking laws and to promote a spectrum of public health measures that address the root causes of sex trafficking.